 What is recognition?

 When you enrol in a course at the Northern Sydney Institute, the skills, knowledge and experience you have gained from your previous learning, work experience and life in general may be taken into account.
-Recognition (also known as RPL) is the process by which you could be granted credit towards part or all of a nationally recognised qualification.
+Recognition is the process by which you could be granted credit for one or several units of competency from a nationally recognised qualification.

 Your knowledge and skills may be assessed by a variety of methods.
 These include portfolio, practical test, demonstration, interview or a combination of these.